firesim/firesim/docs/Advanced-Usage/Debugging-and-Profiling-on-FPGA/Debugging-Hardware-Using-ILA.rst

 Enabling AutoILA
 ----------------

-To enable AutoILA, mixins `WithILATopWiringTransform` and `WithAutoILA` must be appended to the `PLATFORM_CONFIG`.
-These are appended by default to the `BaseF1Config`.
+To enable AutoILA, mixin `WithAutoILA` must be appended to the `PLATFORM_CONFIG`.
+This is appended by default to the `BaseF1Config`.

 Annotating Signals
 ------------------------